I’ve heard people complain that magic is underpowered in Skyrim. I believe this couldn’t be further from the truth.

 If you struggle with aiming ranged weapons you also may find some combat frustrating.
 Unlike archery, where you can slow down time as you line up a wisp in your crosshairs, firebolts and lightning strikes need to be aimed and fired in real time.

-Spoiler Alert: Some of the sections below give away plot points in some side quests.
+Some of the sections below give away plot points in some side quests.
 I’ve tried to keep this to a minimum.
-But if this is your first play through and you don’t wany any spoilers at all, then maybe give this guide a miss for now.
+But if this is your first playthrough and you don’t want any spoilers at all, then maybe give this guide a miss for now.

 The Best Race For a Mage Build In Skyrim